-You can set up a free basic website, Facebook page and Twitter account, but buying your own domain name is cheap (around £/$5-10 per year) and a basic hosting package isn’t much more.
+You can set up a free basic website and Facebook business page, but buying your own domain name is cheap (around £/$5-10 per year) and a basic hosting package isn’t much more.

-It also means you have a professional email address email.
+It also means you have a personal email address email.
 Avoid “free” email addresses for business use, such as gmail, hotmail and yahoo accounts.
-My business email address is [email protected].
+These don’t look professional.
 If you want you can re-direct it to your hotmail or gmail account, and then use that email once contact has been made.

 A good tip is to avoid such words as “info” and “admin” in the email address, as it is possible that your emails will be more likely to end up in your client’s spam folder as opposed to their inbox.
 Use your name instead.